 The appraiser will conduct on-site slow-pass vehicular inspection of the residential property when passive inspections are inadequate.
 Inspections will include both passive and active inspection activities depending on the property requirements.
-Passive inspection is performed by on-site visual inspection and/or by utilizing oblique aerial images, (i.e. Pictometry).
+Passive inspection is performed by on-site visual inspection and/or by utilizing oblique aerial images, (i.e. Eagleview Imagery).
 Active inspection includes either physical observational walk-through; on-site measurement; on-site counting; person-to-person interviews with owners, managers, or agents of the property; or a combination thereof.

-The Residential Department will be given a four year period to complete a universal inspection of residential property.
-The Assistant Chief Appraiser, Residential Manager, and Commercial Manager will coordinate efforts for the inspection.
-Quarterly progress reports will be required from each appraiser.
+The Residential Department will be given a four-year period to complete a universal inspection of residential property.
+The Assistant Chief Appraiser, Residential Manager, and Commercial Manager will coordinate efforts for the inspection of residential property by GEO area.
 These areas are identified in MCAD's Geographical Market Area's (Appendix F) and scheduled in MCAD's Work Schedule (Appendix E).